-The following is a compilation of selected messages from BigBlueInteractive.com readers made on or shortly after September 11, 2001.
+The following is a compilation of selected messages from BigBlueInteractive.com readers made on or shortly after the terrorist attacks on September 11, 2001.
 This article is dedicated as a tribute to those who survived and as a memorial to those who did not.

 Matt G (9/11; 9:01 AM):

 Plane hits World Trade Center.
 Unbelievable its right outside my office… what a tragedy….

 The most insane thing I have ever seen.
 I am sitting in my office watching both towers burn.
 Words cannot describe the shock and emotion here in NYC.
 Say a prayer.

 CBS 2 has video of the second plane altering it’s course and heading right into the tower.
 My brother’s father-in-law works on the 88th floor of the World Trade Center.